-We have our own bus station at intu Braehead.
+We have our own bus station at Braehead Arena.
 Situated at the Marks & Spencer end of the centre, between the main centre and the retail park, there is an information office available for all timetable and journey plan queries.

 Bus services come from Glasgow, Paisley and the wider Renfrewshire and Inverclyde areas providing fast and convenient links.
 These are operated by

 The centre sits within Zone G3 of SPT's Zonecard scheme.

 McGills' Clyde Flyer services 901 and 906 plus the X7 and X23 combine to provide an express service up to eight times an hour throughout the day from/to Glasgow City Centre.
 Taking as little as 15 minutes, buses run direct along the M8 from/to Buchanan Bus Station and Waterloo Street (travelling to the centre) or Bothwell Street (travelling from the centre), providing great connections to Glasgow Central and Queen Street stations.